mel-project/melwallet.js/README.md

 melwalletd --wallet-dir /tmp/themelio-wallet-test --network testnet
 ```

-then you can start using it in your project
+then you can start using `melwallet.js` in your project

 ```ts
 import {MelwalletdClient, MelwalletdWallet} from 'melwallet.js'